Up close and personal: Rusty DeWees’ Tiny Town Hall Tour

 Where “The Logger” was told through the mind and heart and soul of a characterization, “there’s a lot more of me” in the town hall tour.

 His acts began germinating at a young age.
 Growing up in Stowe, DeWees was bit by the theater bug as a kid after seeing his older sister in plays.
-During his blue-collar jobs out of high school, one of which he was an actual logger, he “found a real interest in the working person,” and encountered a lot of third; fourth; and fifth-generation Vermonters, a rarity now.
+During his blue-collar jobs out of high school, at one of which he was an actual logger, he “found a real interest in the working person,” and encountered a lot of third-, fourth- and fifth-generation Vermonters, a rarity now.
 A seed for “The Logger” had been planted, but he didn’t know it quite yet.

 “I went from pumping gas on Shelburne Road to having lunch with Gloria Vanderbilt at the 21 Club, literally,” he said.